tuethu/IBM-Data-Science-Course/Course 7_Data Analysis with Python/Module 2_Data Wrangling/Readme.md

 Congratulations!
 You have completed this lesson.
 At this point in the course, you know:

 - Data formatting is critical for making data from various sources consistent and comparable.
+- What is the purpose of data wrangling/ cleaning? to convert data from an initial format to a format that may be better for analysis.

 ## Deal with missing data